zhanxw/rvtests/README.md

 We strictly follow the notations in the SKAT publication ([Wu et al. (2011) AJHG](http://www.hsph.harvard.edu/skat/)).
 However, in SKAT R package, its implementation is slightly different.
 For example, in quantitative trait anlaysis, Q is divided by (2 * \hat{sigma2}) in the R package, but not in rvtests.
 Although Q values can be different, the P-values from the two software packges should match (only in rare cases, numerical accrucy may cause minor differences).

+* How rvtests handle multi-allelic variants?

+In rvtests, we focus on bi-allelic, and thus treat multi-allelic variants as bi-allelic variants.
+Any genotype that includes other than reference allele and the first alternative allele will be treated as missing.
+For example, genotyep '0/2' will be treated as missing.

 # Feedback/Contact